Tata goes back to drawing board at stalled Indian car unit

-PIMPRI, India (Reuters) - Deep in Tata Motors’ (TAMO.NS) largest factory, engineers don 3D glasses to play with car designs and prototypes projected from a 10-metre wide computer screen.
+PIMPRI, India, Dec 24 (Reuters) - Deep in Tata Motors’ largest factory, engineers don 3D glasses to play with car designs and prototypes projected from a 10-metre wide computer screen.
 Their quest?
 The Indian automaker’s next blockbuster car model.

 The research and development team’s task is a pressing one.
 As they work, sections of conveyor belt and welding stations lay silent at the Pimpri factory and lines of white and silver Indica hatchbacks gather dust along service roads outside.

-Tata, a global name since it bought Jaguar Land Rover TAMOJL.UL in 2008, is losing traction at home as underwhelming product tweaks, heavy discounts and slumping capacity utilization mark a painful 18 months for its passenger division.
+Tata, a global name since it bought Jaguar Land Rover in 2008, is losing traction at home as underwhelming product tweaks, heavy discounts and slumping capacity utilisation mark a painful 18 months for its passenger division.

 Not since the 2008 Nano, the world’s cheapest car, has Tata unveiled a head-turning passenger vehicle, and not since the Indica’s launch in 1998 has it set the Indian market alight.
 Now, the company is heading back to the drawing board.